-(PUBLIC HEALTH DIRECTIVE) DATE OF DIRECTIVE: May 15, 2020
+(PUBLIC HEALTH DIRECTIVE) DATE OF DIRECTIVE: May 17, 2020

 By this Directive, the Health Officer of the City and County of San Francisco (the "Health Officer") issues mandatory, context-specific direction permitting the provision of certain kinds of health-related care as part of the local response to the Coronavirus Disease 2019 ("COVID-19") pandemic.
 This Directive constitutes context-specific guidance as provided under Sections 1 and 3 of Health Officer Order No. C19-08b issued on May 15, 2020 (the "Medical Care Order") and, unless otherwise defined below, capitalized terms used in this Directive have the same meaning given them in that order.
-This Directive goes into effect immediately upon issuance, but no care may be provided of the type covered by this Directive except as permitted by and subject to the restrictions of either the Medical Care Order or this Directive.
+This Directive goes into effect at 11:59 p.m. on May 17, 2020, and no care may be provided of the type covered by this Directive except as permitted by and subject to the restrictions of either the Medical Care Order or this Directive.
 As soon as the mandatory criteria for provision of care listed in this Directive are met, then a provider, facility, or office may provide the care covered by this Directive, and such care may continue to be provided by the provider, facility, or office only so long as the mandatory criteria are met.
 This Directive remains in effect until suspended, superseded, or amended by the Health Officer, as further provided below.
-This Directive has support in the bases and justifications set forth in the Medical Care Order as well as in Health Officer Order No. C19-07c issued on April 29, 2020 (the "Stay-Safe-At-Home Order") and any amendments to that order.
+This Directive has support in the bases and justifications set forth in the Medical Care Order as well as in Health Officer Order No. C19-07d issued on May 17, 2020 (the "Stay-Safe-At-Home Order") and any amendments to that order.
 As further provided below, this Directive also automatically incorporates any revisions to the Medical Care Order, the Stay-Safe-At-Home Order, or other future orders issued by the Health Officer that supersede those orders or that reference this Directive.
-This Directive is intended to promote best practices as to Social Distancing Requirements listed in Section 16.k of the Stay-Safe-At-Home Order, infection control measures, and other best practices, helping reduce the transmission of COVID-19 in the health care and healing arts setting and helping safeguard the health of workers, patients and clients, and the community.
+This Directive is intended to promote best practices as to Social Distancing Requirements listed in Section 15.k of the Stay-Safe-At-Home Order, infection control measures, and other best practices, helping reduce the transmission of COVID-19 in the health care and healing arts setting and helping safeguard the health of workers, patients and clients, and the community.
+This Directive No. 2020-09b revises and replaces Directive No. 2020-09, issued May 15, 2020.